 Here are some tips from the NSPCC for keeping your child safe:

 - Keep talking to them about what they are doing online and how they can stay safe.
 Let them know that they can come to you if they are feeling worried or upset by anything they have seen online.

 - Explore apps and sites together so that you can understand why they are using certain livestreaming or video apps.
 If they want to talk to friends, arrange to be present for the live stream so that you can gain a greater understanding of who they are talking to and the content.

 - Agree what is appropriate together when using apps, sites or games.

 - Check your settings so that the privacy and location settings are used properly to keep them safe.

-If you are worried, concerned or do not know what to do about e-safety, please contact Mrs Fish or your class teacher.
+If you are worried, concerned or do not know what to do about e-safety, please contact our Safeguarding lead, Mrs Hawkins or your class teacher.
 Our aim is to make sure that every child, and parent in every family knows all about e-safety and remains safe online.

 You can find free downloadable versions online or you can contact your internet service provider (such as BT, Talk Talk, Sky) for more information.

 As a minimum, please set parental controls on your search engines, youtube account and the mobile phone your child uses.